Just the rails, glinting in the afternoon sun, a jagged slither of sand, and the crashing sea. For miles and miles along the coast.

 Here are three of the trips I took by train in Sri Lanka, and some tips for train travel in Sri Lanka.

-Colombo to Habarana
+Colombo to Habarana by Train

 For this journey, I was headed to Sigiriya, in the heart of Sri Lanka.
 Habarana was the closest train station, about a twenty minute drive from Sigiriya itself.